Arkadiy-Garber/MagicLamp/README.md

 * urea
 * selenium

-*(many of the HMMs used by LithoGenie were developed and compiled by Karthik Anantharaman: https://github.com/kanantharaman/metabolic-hmms)*
+*many of the HMMs used by LithoGenie were developed and compiled by Karthik Anantharaman: https://github.com/kanantharaman/metabolic-hmms*

+*Phobius is not available through Anaconda, so the executables are included in this repository.
+Standalone copy of Phobius was obtained from the following website: https://phobius.sbc.su.se/data.html, and users should cite the following article: Käll, L., Krogh, A., & Sonnhammer, E. L. L. (2004).
+A combined transmembrane topology and signal peptide prediction method.
+Journal of Molecular Biology, 338(5), 1027–1036.*